Knowing how to upload content to Spotify allows you to add tracks to your own music library that aren't already available on the streaming service.

 The good news is that there's a workaround that lets you import your own audio files into Spotify to fill the gaps in your music library.
 You can either play these tracks in Spotify's desktop app or, if you subscribe to Spotify Premium, in its mobile app for Android and iOS devices.

 Here we'll explain how to upload music to Spotify, so you can enjoy your favorite songs wherever you go, even when they're not available on the streaming service.

 How to upload music to Spotify from your desktop

 Uploading your own music to Spotify — or importing it, to be strictly accurate — is actually very straightforward.
 However, you'll need to be using the Spotify desktop app (opens in new tab)for Windows or macOS, rather than the Web Player.
 Here's how to go about it.

-3. To import audio files into Spotify from another folder, click the “Add a Source” button.
-Browse to and select the folder you want to add to Spotify, then click OK.
+6. From the pop up browser select the folder you want to add to Spotify, then click OK.